 The ADHO Conference Coordinating Committee (CCC) will solicit bids for the conference venue according to the following procedure:

-- Invitations to bid will be issued six months and three months before the conference that occurs two years before the target conference date for the bid cycle.
-(For instance, for the conference in 2006, the invitation to bid would be issued three months before the 2004 conference.).
-Preference will be given to bids which enable the CCC to rotate the conference geographically (so if the 2005 conference is to be held in Canada, the 2006 conference would preferably be held in Europe).
+- Invitations to bid will be issued six months and three months before the conference that occurs three years before the target conference date for the bid cycle.
+(For instance, for the conference in 2019, the invitation to bid would be issued three months before the 2016 conference.)

 - The CCC will discuss bids with the bidders to enable them to present the most viable bids possible.

-- Bids will be discussed by the ADHO steering committee at the conference two years prior to the target venue, and a decision will be made at that time.
+- Bids will be discussed by the ADHO steering committee at the conference three years prior to the target venue, and a decision will be made at that time.

 - Guidelines for bidders are available on the ADHO website, with deadlines, advice on funding, and other details.

-The International Program Commitee (IPC) shall consist of not more than 12 and not fewer than 8 members (not including the Program Chair or Local Organizer) designated by the executive councils of the constituent organizations.
+The International Program Committee (PC) shall consist of not more than 12 and not fewer than 8 voting members (not including the Program Chair or Local Organizer(s)) designated by the executive councils of the constituent organizations, as well as the non voting-members listed in item 2.g of the Conference Protocol).
 Each chapter may designate members up to a maximum specified in this annex; this maximum is determined by identifying an even divisor of a number falling within the number range above.
 Responsibility for identifying the appropriate number of members and updating this annex accordingly lies with the CCC, subject to the approval of the ADHO steering committee.
-As of 2004, with three constituent organizations participating, each constituent organization may designate up to four members to the IPC.
-In the event that any constituent organization elects to designate fewer than the maximum number of members to the IPC, unused slots will remain unfilled.
-Designating members of the IPC is a right of the constituent organizations, not a requirement.
+Designating members of the PC is a right of the constituent organizations, not a requirement.

-It is strongly recommended that the IPC be appointed at the conference two years in advance of the target conference date (i.e. slightly before the 2004 conference for a committee working on the program for the 2006 conference) and that they have their first meeting at that conference.
-At that meeting, the program committee should elect a vice-chair.
-It is also strongly recommended that members of the IPC attend the conference the year prior to the one for which they are on the PC, as well as the year of the conference they have helped to plan.
-In selecting members of the IPC, constituent organizations should take care to verify that the members are willing and able to take on the time commitment required and are reasonably likely to be able to attend the intervening conferences.
-At least one member from each constituent organization needs to have served on a prior IPC.
-However, new perspectives are also valuable, and the IPC should implement rotation of committee members.
+It is strongly recommended that the PC be appointed at the conference two years in advance of the target conference date (i.e. slightly before the 2017 conference for a committee working on the program for the 2019 conference) and that they have their first meeting at that conference.
+At that meeting, the program committee must elect a vice-chair.
+It is also strongly recommended that members of the PC attend the conference the year prior to the one for which they are on the PC, as well as the year of the conference they have helped to plan.
+In selecting members of the PC, constituent organizations should take care to verify that the members are willing and able to take on the time commitment required and are reasonably likely to be able to attend the intervening conferences.
+At least one member from each constituent organization needs to have served on a prior PC.
+However, new perspectives are also valuable, and the PC should implement rotation of committee members.

-ADHO and in particular the CCC will try to explore new methods of communication for the IPC, such as video-conference, conference calls, and perhaps face-to-face meetings, to facilitate discussion.
+ADHO and in particular the CCC will try to explore new methods of communication for the PC, such as video-conference, conference calls, and perhaps face-to-face meetings, to facilitate discussion.

 Program Committee Chair and Local Organizer